Is the Rapture Pre- or Post-Trib?

 56 The sting of death is sin, and the power of sin is the law.
 57 But thanks be to God!
 He gives us the victory through our Lord Jesus Christ.
 58 Therefore, my dear brothers and sisters, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.
 NIV

 1 Thessalonians 4:18 Pre-tribbers use the fact that Paul is encouraging and comforting the believers with the words that Jesus is coming soon to mean that his return in imminent.
-Whenever Jesus returns, whether before or after the tribulation, whether we'll be martyred, sent to a FEMA camp prison or tortured, those who trust in Jesus for salvation can be comforted by the fact that he is coming soon.
+Whenever Jesus returns, whether before or after the tribulation, whether many Christians will be martyred, sent to a FEMA camp prison or tortured, those who trust in Jesus for salvation can be comforted by the fact that he is coming soon.
 In this blessed country, we are used to our comfort and riches (some of us), but it will not always be that way.
 The servant is not above the master.
 (Matthew 10:24) We must suffer many things also.
 He is refining us for our spiritual good, but it won't feel good.
 Beware of false teachers' "feel good" messages.
 This doesn't sound like a feel-good message that Jesus was giving his very own beloved disciples:

 Matthew 10:21 "Brother will betray brother to death, and a father his child; children will rebel against their parents and have them put to death.
 22 You will be hated by everyone because of me, but the one who stands firm to the end will be saved.
 23 When you are persecuted in one place, flee to another.
 Truly I tell you, you will not finish going through the towns of Israel before the Son of Man comes.
 24 "The student is not above the teacher, nor a servant above his master.
 25 It is enough for students to be like their teachers, and servants like their masters.
 If the head of the house has been called Beelzebul, how much more the members of his household!
 NIV